Courses

 MPSYG 1522: Introduction to Human Behavior II

-Students will be introduced to neuroanatomy, genetics, and neurochemistry.
-Common modalities of psychotherapy will be introduced.
-Topics in psychopathology include psychotic disorders, eating disorders, substance disorders, sexual disorders, sleep disorders, and personality disorders.
+Introduction to Human Behavior II Students will continue topics in psychopathology, including anxiety disorders, trauma related disorders, obsessive-compulsive and related disorders, psychotic disorders, eating disorders, substance disorders, sexual disorders, sleep disorders, ADHD, child psychopathology, and personality disorders.
 Students will also learn integration of biological and psychological principles in psychiatric interviewing and assessment.

 MPSYG 1533: Introduction to Human Behavior III

 This course will cover the human life cycle beginning with childhood and progressing through death.
-Other topics will include neurocognitive disorders, end of life, ethics, cultural psychiatry, gender issues, and professionalism.
+Other topics will include neurocognitive disorders, end of life, impulse disorder, psychiatric emergency care, forensic, and cultural psychiatry.
 The student will learn to integrate the knowledge of psychopathology into interview skills, diagnostic formulation and treatment planning.

 MPSYG 1701: Psychiatry Rotation